 Managing your Working Capital

-Managing Working Capital is a balancing act between holding too much and too little short-term capital.
-In broad terms, the objective of Working Capital management is to achieve the right balance of cash flow through the business by: Assets:
+It’s a balancing act between holding too much and too little short-term capital.
+Working capital will always have a cost attached and therefore should be minimised without impacting the growth of a business.
+The objective of working capital management is to achieve the right balance of cash flow through the business.
+Efficient management of working capital includes:

 In order to properly manage working capital, a number of management processes must work together: